Orion Spacecraft Splashes Down, Marking Successful End to Artemis I Mission

 It’s not just the U.S. paving the way for space travel to the moon, Mars, and beyond, but many nations are working together to share information about their own space programs and achievements.

-kids space camp program
+Kids space camp program

 Engineering For Kids’ programs introduce children to the exciting world of STEM education.